wakamex/aider/docs/github.md

-# GitHub Integration
+# GitHub Integration Guide

-Aider provides seamless integration with GitHub through pull request creation, issue management, and customizable personalities.
+This guide covers both user features and development details of Aider's GitHub integration.

+## Architecture Overview

+The GitHub integration consists of three main components:

+1. `GitHubIssueClient` - Core API client for GitHub interactions
+2. GitHub commands in `Commands` class - User-facing commands
+3. Configuration management - Handles settings and credentials
+4. GitHub Daemon - Automated issue processing (optional)

+## User Features

-## Personality
+### Personality

 Aider can apply a custom personality to your GitHub interactions (PR descriptions, comments, etc).
 The personality is loaded from your personal `personality` repository on GitHub.

-### Setup
+#### Setup

 1. Create a repository named `personality` in your GitHub account
 2. Add a `README.md` file that describes your desired personality